clearcare/cc_dynamodb3/README.md

 # DynamoDB configuration and table namespacing

-This repository is a collection of small functions that build on top of [boto's dynamodb2 layer](https://boto.readthedocs.org/en/latest/ref/dynamodb2.html) to encourage better configuration and per-environment tables.
+This repository is a collection of small functions that build on top of [boto3's dynamodb](https://boto3.readthedocs.org/en/latest/guide/dynamodb.html) to encourage better configuration and per-environment tables.

 Here's a bullet-point summary: